 However, there are always exceptions to the general rule.
 There have been times when an author and illustrator collaborated before finding a publisher, and that collaboration was successful – they came together organically, and reached for the sky, just like a grove of Aspens.

 Because this is the exception, and not the norm, there isn’t a lot of information out there on this topic.
 When is a collaboration okay, or even preferred?
 How does one query a collaboration – whether it be to an agent or a publisher?
 Would an agent take on a collaboration by representing one or both creators?
 What should one know going into a collaboration?

 I want to use this page to explore when, how, and why organic collaborations have worked.
 Part of my curiosity is driven by self-interest.
-As I state in my bio, I have several picture book manuscripts, two of which are collaborations with my sister, Jen Callison, who is a talented artist and illustrator.
-For each of our collaborations, I wrote the manuscript, and then Jen created a picture book dummy with rough sketches and a couple of full color illustrations.
-Sometimes, she came back to me with suggestions for how to change the text to better accommodate the art.
-Always, we ended up with something more beautiful than the sum of its parts.
-(If you want to read the pitches for our two collaborations and see a sample illustration for each, you can check out my Works in Progress page.)
+As I state in my bio, I hope to collaborate with my sister, Jen Callison, who is a talented artist and illustrator.
 So of course I want to know – how do we get our collaboration into the hands of an agent or publisher, and ultimately into the hands of children everywhere?